lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

-In any of the Window mode options, fragments except the last one SHALL contain the fragmentation header as defined in {{Fig-NotLastWin}}.
+In any of the Window mode options, fragments except the last one SHALL contain the fragmentation format as defined in {{Fig-NotLastWin}}.
 The total size of this fragmentation header is R bits.

 ~~~~
              <------------ R ---------->